This article will show you how to use Gaia GPS with Android Auto.

 - Zoom in and out and toggle course-up mode

-- Follow turn-by-turn directions for the selected Saved Route
+- Follow turn-by-turn directions for your Saved Routes

-To use Gaia GPS with Android Auto you will need:
+To use Gaia GPS with Android Auto you will need the following:

 - Gaia GPS account